 5-ASA oral and rectal medications for Crohn's disease

 5-aminosalicylic acid (5-ASA), also called mesalamine, is similar chemically to aspirin.
 Aspirin is an anti-inflammatory drug that has been used for many years for treating arthritis, bursitis, and tendonitis (conditions of tissue inflammation).
 Aspirin, however, is not effective in treating Crohn's disease and ulcerative colitis and may even worsen the inflammation.
 Recent studies suggest that aspirin might actually decrease future risk of developing colorectal cancer in the general population.

 On the other hand, 5-ASA can be effective in treating Crohn's disease and ulcerative colitis if the drug can be delivered topically onto the inflamed intestinal lining.
 For example, mesalamine (Rowasa) is an enema containing 5-ASA that is effective in treating inflammation in the rectum.
 However, the enema solution cannot reach high enough to treat inflammation in the upper colon and the small intestine.
-Therefore, for most patients with Crohn's disease involving both the ileum (distal small intestine) and colon, 5-ASA must be taken orally.
+Therefore, most patients with Crohn's disease involving both the ileum (distal small intestine) and colon, must take 5-ASA orally.

 If pure 5-ASA is taken orally, however, most of the 5-ASA would be absorbed in the stomach and the upper small intestine, and very little 5-ASA would reach the ileum and colon.
 To be effective as an oral agent in treating Crohn's disease, 5-ASA has to be modified chemically to escape absorption by the stomach and the upper intestines.